The sidewalk

 the unborn

 Then there were the unborn.
 They lay within their sheathed wombs, still being nursed to adulthood.
-Alas, their beauty would never see the light of day!
+Their beauty would never see the light of day!
 Had they been too fragile, too weak to hold on?
 Or were they headstrong and impulsive, rushing into battle, throwing off the restraining hand of their wise elders?
 Or were they just collateral damage?
 Conflicts spare none.

 The end

 The gulmohar tree despaired.
 Would it always be so?
-Would every glorious era it gave birth to end thus – in annihilation and bloodshed?
+Would every glorious era it gave birth to end thus—in annihilation and bloodshed?

 ,